 15. Integrated International School

 The Integrated International School (IIS) is a contemporary, boutique school located in the West of Singapore, offering two educational approaches — mainstream and support — into one holistic learning environment, the only school of its kind in the country.
 It provides students with an intimate classroom setting with a 1:6 teacher-student ratio.
-Classes at IIS are customised to foster individual and collective strengths, and the rigorous yet flexible New South Wales curriculum, a core socio-emotional curriculum is offered to supplement academic learning / behavioural support to enhance children’s abilities and skills.
+Classes at IIS are customised to foster individual and collective strengths, and the rigorous yet flexible New South Wales curriculum, a core socio-emotional curriculum, is offered to supplement academic learning / behavioural support to enhance children’s abilities and skills.

 We love the school’s one-of-a-kind Ocean Snoezelen room.
 It provides a multi-sensory experience for kids and becomes a backdrop for regular meditation, imaginative play, group therapy and yoga!
 The students at IIS can also use the school’s Occupational Therapy jungle gym for OT sessions.
-IIS also has speech and behavioral therapy suites and private counselling suites on campus.
+IIS also has speech and behavioural therapy suites and private counselling suites on campus.

-16. Melbourne Specialist International School
+16. Melbourne International School

 17. Mighty Oaks

 Mighty Oaks is the educational arm of Kaleidoscope.
 It’s a preschool-like, early intervention centre targeted for children aged three to six years with challenges or delays in language, attention and sensory processing and school readiness skills.
 Mighty Oaks is the only program in Singapore that is based on the DIR/ Floortime method, a relationship-based method formed around interaction.
-Speech and occupational therapy is also scheduled twice a week for the children during the three-hour daily program.
+Speech and occupational therapy are also scheduled twice a week for the children during the three-hour daily program.

-Offering the International Primary Curriculum (mainstream) from Reception (age four) to Year 5 (age 11), students at The Winstedt School benefit from smaller class sizes (maximum 12), but dynamic enough for group work and activities.
-Speech and occupational therapy, as well as counselling, are all integrated into the program with after school activities ranging from pottery to soccer.
+Offering the International Primary Curriculum (mainstream) from Reception (age four) to Year 5 (age 11), students at The Winstedt School benefit from smaller class sizes (maximum 12) but dynamic enough for group work and activities.
+Speech and occupational therapy, as well as counselling, are all integrated into the program, with after-school activities ranging from pottery to soccer.